mianasbat/Linux/commonly_used_linux_commands.md

    # To remove empty test directory
    rmdir test
-   # To remove directory with contents
+   # To remove directory with contents and verbose
-   rm -r /test
+   rm -rv /test
    ```
 1. To spit text
    ```